KaronteDev/calcite-intellisense-vscode/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
 SOFTWARE.

+© 2025 K-dev.
+Not affiliated with Esri.
+All Calcite Design System trademarks belong to their respective owners.